 The availability of observable inputs can vary among the various types of financial assets and liabilities.
 To the extent that the valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgment.
 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 In such cases, for financial statement disclosure purposes, the level in the fair value hierarchy within which the fair value measurement is categorized is based on the lowest level input that is significant to the overall fair value measurement.
-Level 3 inputs are applied in determining the fair value of warrants to purchase common stock in the amount of \$396 and \$293 at December 31, 2020 and 2019, respectively, discussed in Note 8.
+Level 3 inputs are applied in determining the fair value of our debt, interest rate swaps, and warrants to purchase common stock as discussed in Notes 7, 8 and 9.

-Financial instruments include cash, restricted cash, cash held in escrow and reserves, accounts receivable, accounts payable and accrued expenses and other current liabilities are considered Level 1 in fair value hierarchy.
-The amounts reported on the balance sheet for these financial instruments approximate their fair value due to their relatively short maturities and prevailing interest rates.
+Financial instruments including cash, restricted cash, cash held in escrow and reserves, accounts receivable, accounts payable and accrued expenses and other current liabilities are considered Level 1 in fair value hierarchy.
+The amounts reported on the consolidated balance sheets for these financial instruments approximate their fair value due to their relatively short maturities and prevailing interest rates.
+Derivative financial instruments are considered Level 2 in the fair value hierarchy as discussed in Note 8.